johnmathews/johnmathews.github.io.old/content/articles/move.md

 # Ambition

-Since I was 15 one of my ambitions has been to be an entrepreneur.
+Since I was 15, one of my ambitions has been to be an entrepreneur.
 I used to joke with my dad about buying him a nice boat one day.

-Having learnt enough to call my formal education complete, I’m running away from things that don’t make sense and towards being my own manager.
+Having learnt enough to call my formal education complete, I’m running away from the things that don’t make sense and towards being my own manager.
 Ultimately I want to develop multiple sources of passive income.
 I want to create.

 ## Summer 2017